KieranGliver/first-to-bleed/README.md

 - All buildings have base HP.
 - When a pleb hits the building it will take one damage.
-- Destroyed buildings leave behind Ruins tiles, which some archetypes (e.g. Scrap) can exploit.
+- Destroyed buildings leave behind Ruins tiles, which some archetypes (e.g. Scrap) can exploit?

 ### Activation Types